 IP stands for the Internet Protocol, and IP addresses are like street addresses; in the sense that they represent locations on a network.
+This allows for data to be transmitted between devices.
 There are 2 main types, IPv4 and IPv6 addresses.